SAFE-Stack/docs/docs/feature-azurefunctions.md

 The [Azure Portal](https://portal.azure.com) allows you to create and edit Functions and their source code via an online editor.
 While it seem very convenient, this should only be used for testing and prototyping.
 In SAFE-Stack you usually benefit from reusing your domain model at various places [see Client/Server](feature-clientserver.md) - so we recommend to use "precompiled Azure Functions" as described below.

+## Deployment

+In SAFE-Stack scenarios we recommend all deployments should be automated.
+In the case of Function Apps the excellent [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) can be used.
+If you use core tools version 2 then the following should be added to your build/deploy script:

+    dotnet publish -c Release
+    func azure functionapp publish [FunctionApp Name]

+This will compile your Function App in release mode and push it to the Azure portal.